-A nanny share is a fantastic way to save on the cost of a nanny, while still having the benefits of a great in-home sitter for your pride and joy.
+A nanny share is a fantastic way to save on the cost of a nanny, while still having the benefits of a great in-home sitter for your kiddos.

-This results in sharing the costs, and negotiating the details together.
+This results in sharing the costs, and negotiating details like schedules, vacations and pay, together.

 Both families get a professional nanny with the benefits of in-home care for their kids, and their nanny has a full-time job with two families who care about them.